cmichelenstrofer/WecSimJulia/README.md

 # WecSimJulia
-This is a test to visualize the WEC-Sim workspace into the Julia programming language
+This is a demonstration test to visualize the WEC-Sim functionality into the Julia programming language

 This repository consists of the followin processes:
 1) Run the main excecution file (bemio.jl)